iamPrivate101/Ecologic-Tech-House/README.md

 issue in  product filter size by ajax in #94  Product Controller line no 61   // ->groupBy('products_attributes.product_id'); //issue in size filter

+//add to cart without the product attribute data returns error